Ko Pha Ngan

 The island has no airport and is generally accessed via Ko Samui (island) which is 15 kms (10 miles) away and does have an international airport connecting to Phuket, Bangkok, Chiang Mai and external destinations, but domestic flights to Ko Samui are considerably more expensive than those to Surat Thani on the mainland, as budget airlines fly to Surat.
 Surat Thani is also accessible by bus and train from Bangkok.
 It will, however, take quite a few hours longer to reach Ko Phangan from Surat Thani than from Ko Samui.

 Koh Phangan's ferry port is also the capital city, Thong Sala.

-Stay safe at a Full Moon party on Ko Phangan
+Stay safe at Full Moon parties

 • Don't turn up to a party without having accommodation pre-booked - Haad Rin beach, the location of the Full Moon parties, is booked out a few days before, during and after the party.
 Those arriving on the day of the Full Moon event should look for a place to sleep elsewhere.